zhaoshuoxp/Pipelines-Wrappers/README.md

 ## ChIPseq.sh

-This script will QC fastq files and align reads to reference genome with BWA or chromap, depending on the species selection passed by -g or the index passed by -i,  convert to filtered BAM/BED and bigwig format but does NOT call peaks.
+This script will QC fastq files and align reads to reference genome with BWA or chromap (bowtie2 for CUT&RUN), depending on the species passed by -g or the index passed by -i, convert alignments to filtered BAM/BED and bigwig but DOES NOT call peaks.

+> This script works for both ChIPseq and CUT&RUN.

 #### Input
 Paired-end fastq files with **_R1/2** suffix, i.e. test_R1.fastq.gz, test_R2.fastq.gz